kkats/physical-oceanography/INSTALL.md

     % make
     % make example
     % ./example

+You need [netcdf](https://www.unidata.ucar.edu/software/netcdf/) library in Fortran compiled with V2 interface.
+This usually means C version of `libnetcdf` be configure and compiled with `--enable-v2` option.

 A table of neutral density from 1 to 3000 dbar followed by interpolated salinity, temperature, pressure should appear on screen.